inderjit303/msvsd32bitsram/README.md

 Fall time = time(@10 % of Vout) - time(@90% of Vout)

-Cell Rise Delay =time taken by output to rise to its 50% value - time taken by the input to fall to its 50% value
+Cell Rise Delay = (time taken by output to rise to its 50% value - time taken by the input to fall to its 50% value)

-Cell Rise Delay =time taken by output to fall to its 50% value - time taken by the input to rise to its 50% value
+Cell Rise Delay = (time taken by output to fall to its 50% value - time taken by the input to rise to its 50% value)

 The timing parameters obtained from pre-layout simulations (... in progress)
 ```